 A specifications sheet for the Cisco UCS C845A M8 Rack Server is available at:

-MLPerf is a benchmark suite that evaluates the performance of machine-learning software, hardware, and services.
-The benchmarks are developed by MLCommons, a consortium of AI leaders from academia, research labs, and industry.
-The goal of MLPerf is to provide an objective yardstick for evaluating machine-learning platforms and frameworks.
+MLPerf is a benchmark suite designed to evaluate the performance of machine-learning software, hardware, and services.
+It is developed by MLCommons, a consortium of AI leaders from academia, research labs, and industry.
+The primary goal of MLPerf is to provide an objective and standardized yardstick for assessing machine-learning platforms and frameworks.

 MLPerf has multiple benchmarks, including: